na2co3hk/coral/README.md

 # Coral - Modern C++ HTTP server, based on C++20 coroutine

 ## About Coral
-coral is a high-performance modern HTTP server that supports GET/POST requests and database interactions, file uploads (not yet developed), and more.
+`coral` is a high-performance modern HTTP server that supports GET/POST requests and database interactions, file uploads (not yet developed), and more.

 Here are its main features
-* Excellent performance: based on C++20 coroutine, instead of the original callback mode, can perform asynchronous operations in a synchronous manner.
+* `Excellent performance`: based on C++20 coroutine, instead of the original callback mode, can perform asynchronous operations in a synchronous manner.
-* Easy to get started: just know the examples and get started.
+* `Easy to get started`: just know the examples and get started.
-* Rich features: meet most development scenarios
+* `Rich features`: meet most development scenarios

-coral is mainly composed of the following parts
+`coral` is mainly composed of the following parts
 * `base`: It provides some basic data structures, algorithms and common functions.
 * `coroutine`: Implement asynchronous system calls using coroutine.
 * `log`: Records the status of the running server.